tacurry3/Johannisthal_SER316/README.md

 Project SER316

+I Am mAking a SMALL CHaNgE to The ReaDMe FiLe TO TeST gIT pUSH

 # spring17project
 This is the initial dump for the ser316 spring 2017 project.
 It is a slightly modified version of the Memoranda project from memoranda.sf.net